pdavenport/TypescriptCrashCourse/Course Files/1variables.md

----------- Typescript and Variables ----------
+## Typescript and Variables

-You define a variable type after the variable name.
+### You define a variable type after the variable name.

 > let apples = 2;

-> For example, we define the type of 'apples1' as a number:
+For example, we define the type of 'apples1' as a number:

 > let apples1: number = 5;

-> An important benefit of Typescript is the ability to hover over the variable and see the expected type (at least in VScode)
-> By default, Typescript will infer the type based on the initial declaration, so the above and below both have an expected type of 'number' (which you can check by hovering over 'apples1' or 'apples2')
+An important benefit of Typescript is the ability to hover over the variable in your IDE and see the expected type.
+By default, Typescript will infer the type based on the initial declaration, so the above and below both have an expected type of `number` (which you can check by hovering over `apples1` or `apples2`)

 > let apples2 = 5;

-More variables types:
+### More variables types

 > let speed: string = "fast";
 > let hasName: boolean = true;